How to speed up your WordPress site (27 easy ways that actually work)

 Dee Nutbourne – System Operations Lead

-If you’re publishing quality images on your site, chances are someone will eventually try to steal them.
-One common trick used is hotlinking, where other websites embed your images directly from your server instead of hosting them on their own.
+If you’re publishing quality images on your site, chances are someone will eventually try to use them.
+One common method is hotlinking, where other websites embed your images directly from your server instead of hosting them themselves.

-The simplest way to block hotlinking is to use a security plugin like AIOS.
-It makes it easy to protect your images with just a few clicks, no code editing needed.
-Just head over to File Security, click on the File Protection tab to toggle on the feature to prevent image hotlinking.
+The easiest way to block hotlinking is with a security plugin like AIOS.
+It lets you protect your images in just a few clicks, no code needed.
+Just head to File Security, open the File Protection tab, and enable the hotlinking protection option.

 How to quickly prevent image hotlinking